-The compositionality of a sentence with multiple quantifiers is tricky in itself (see the meaning of give 101 in (3), adapted from Blackburn and Bos 2005), and handling their scope has been a persistent topic 102 for decades.
-Starting with specific procedural methods (by Montague and others), the problem turned 103 declarative with the mechanisms of underspecification developped in the 1990s (see Reyle 1993).
-While 104 105 GQT already requires the full power of the lambda calculus for compositionality (instead of some simpler, flat compositional scheme), this has led to (too) powerful mechanisms that often generate too many scope 106 readings and at the same time do not explain observable asymmetries in actual orderings of two quantifiers: 107 'These asymmetries present a challenge to all frameworks that attempt to capture scope phenomena in 108 terms of uniform operations over generalized quantifiers [...]'
-(Steedman 2012, p.
+The compositionality of a sentence with multiple quantifiers is tricky in itself [see the meaning of give in (3), adapted from Blackburn and Bos (2005)], and handling their scope has been a persistent topic for decades.
+Starting with specific procedural methods (by Montague and others), the problem turned declarative with the mechanisms of underspecification developed in the 1990s (see Reyle, 1993).
+While GQT already requires the full power of the lambda calculus for compositionality (instead of some simpler, flat compositional scheme), this has led to (too) powerful mechanisms that often generate too many scope readings and at the same time do not explain observable asymmetries in actual orderings of two quantifiers: "These asymmetries present a challenge to all frameworks that attempt to capture scope phenomena in terms of uniform operations over generalized quantifiers [...]"
+(Steedman, 2012, p.
 29).
-109

-110 (3) $$[[give]] = \lambda Q \lambda P \lambda x [P(\lambda y.Q(\lambda z.give'(x, z, y)))]$$
+(3) $$[give] = \lambda Q \lambda P \lambda x [P(\lambda y.
+Q(\lambda z. give'(x, z, y)))]$$

-111 One example for this is the contrast in (4) (from Sæbø 1995), where (4a) shows scopal ambiguity while 112 (4b) does not.
-Steedman's example in (5) shows that while there may be only three kissed girls altogether 113 (in a wide-scope reading of the girls-NP), there are no varying halves of the boys.
+One example for this is the contrast in (4) (taken from Sæbø, 1995), where (4a) shows scopal ambiguity, while (4b) does not.
+Steedman's example in (5) shows that while there may be only three kissed girls altogether (in a wide-scope reading of the girls-NP), there are no varying halves of the boys.

-- 114 (4) a.
-Some nurses are always on duty
+- (4) a.
+Some nurses are always on duty.

 - b.
-There are always some nurses on duty
+There are always some nurses on duty.

-- 116 (5) Exactly half the boys in the class kissed three girls
+- (5) Exactly half the boys in the class kissed three girls.

-Dynamic semantics approaches following Montague adopted the relational treatment of quantifiers and 117 rather shifted the view from sentence compositionality to discourse compositionality (see, e.g., the discourse 118 representation theory (DRT) of Kamp and Reyle 1993), also introducing explicit underspecified structures 119 for (scopal) ambiguities.
-Especially when looking at larger linguistic units (whole texts), however, it 120 becomes apparent that it is more adequate to exploit underlying principles of representation and inference 121 as implicit disambiguation strategies (e.g., presupposition justification and accomodation, cf. Carstensen 122 2000), than to try dealing with the rising number of procedural options or the growing complexity of 123 underspecification structures.
-Nouwen concludingly writes about the GQT-style quantifiers: "the GQT 124 notion of a quantifier is not really very suitable if we want to learn more about the semantics of expressions 125 of quantity" (Nouwen 2010, p.
-254).
-126
+Dynamic semantics approaches following Montague adopted the relational treatment of quantifiers and rather shifted the view from sentence compositionality to discourse compositionality (see, e.g., the discourse representation theory (DRT) of Kamp and Reyle, 1993), also introducing explicit underspecified structures for (scopal) ambiguities.
+However, especially when looking at larger linguistic units (whole texts), it becomes apparent that it is more adequate to exploit underlying principles of representation and inference as implicit disambiguation strategies (e.g., presupposition justification and accommodation, cf. Carstensen, 2000) than to try dealing with the rising number of procedural options or the growing complexity of underspecification structures.
+Nouwen concludingly writes about the GQT-style quantifiers: "the GQT notion of a quantifier is not really very suitable if we want to learn more about the semantics of expressions of quantity" [(Nouwen, 2010, p.
+254)].

-In the 1980s, at the latest, it became clear that plurality should better be modelled with pluralities (plural entities).
-This involves either elements of the powerset of a domain of individuals (Winter 2002), or sums of individuals (Link 1983).
-Using Link's '\'-operator, the impact of grammatical plural can then be represented as pluralizing a flat domain of individuals by adding sums of them as in (6) (see Nouwen 2014).
+In the 1980s, at the latest, it became clear that plurality should better be modeled with pluralities (plural entities).
+This involves either elements of the powerset of a domain of individuals (Winter, 2002) or sums of individuals (Link, 1983).
+Using Link's "\"-operator, the impact of grammatical plural can then be represented as pluralizing a flat domain of individuals by adding sums of them as in (6) (see Nouwen, 2014).

-131 (6) $$[boys] = [boy]$$
+(6) [boys] = \[boy]

-With plural entities, collectivity can be modelled directly.
-For example, in Three boys eat a pizza, there might only be one pizza, eaten by the collection of three boys (which corresponds to the 'referential' reading of Three boys).
-Collectivity is also present in collective verbs like meet, where the predicate's argument is necessarily non-individual.
+With plural entities, collectivity can be modeled directly.
+For example, in Three boys eat a pizza, there might only be one pizza, eaten by the collection of three boys (which corresponds to the "referential" reading of Three boys).
+Collectivity is also present in collective verbs such as meet, where the predicate's argument is necessarily nonindividual.